JohnBenton4/Introvert-Empowerment/README.md

                     </div>
                     <div className="flip-card-back">
                         <h2>Social Challenges</h2>
-                        <p>Social challenges allows you to choose from any category and it will spit out challenges for your to complete.
-Write them down and input them into the task manager</p>
+                        <p>Social Challenges allow you to choose from any category and it will return challenges for you to complete.
+Write them down and add them to the task manager</p>
                         <Link to="/challenges">
                         <button type="button" className="btn btn-dark">Start</button>
                     </Link>                    </div>